REU (Research Experience for Undergraduates) for U.S. Underrepresented Minority Students Summer Program in Costa Rica

 *Exact dates, except arrival and departure, subject to change.

-The OTS REU award covers the cost of room and board as well as international travel to and from Costa Rica.
-Participants will also receive a stipend of $4,000 for their 9 weeks of work on their research.
+The OTS REU NSF awards cover the cost of room and board as well as international travel to and from Costa Rica.
+Participants will also receive a stipend for their 9 weeks of work on their research.

-There are three items required to complete an REU application:
+There are five items required to complete an REU application: